syncfusion-content/javascript-docs/js/Gantt/Localization.md

 ---
 # Localization

 Localization is the process of customizing the User Interface (UI) based on a culture, specific to a particular country or region, in order to display regional data.
-The culture is represented by a unique string like `en``-``US` for US English and `fr``-``FR` for French.
+The culture is represented by a unique string like `en-US` for US English and `fr-FR` for French.

 Localization is the key feature that provides solutions to global customers with the help of localized control.
 It is necessary to include the specific culture script files (ej.culture.fr-FR.min.js file for French culture) in the reference section, which is available in the following location.